-In 1907, physicist Albert Einstein devised what we now call the “elevator” thought experiment, in which he dreamed up the idea of having an entire physics laboratory inside a falling elevator.
+In 1907, physicist Albert Einstein devised what we now call the “elevator” thought experiment, in which he dreamed up the idea of having an entire physics laboratory inside an ascending elevator.
 The result of Einstein’s experimental elevator experiment was nothing less than the principles underlying the General Theory of Relativity.

 Shortly after introducing the special theory of relativity in 1905, Einstein began to worry about the fact that its scope was limited to transformations among inertial frames—frames moving relative to one another with constant velocity in a straight line.
 He asked if a more general theory could be formulated, one valid for transformations among frames moving arbitrarily with respect to one another.